countzero/backup_github_repositories/README.md

 .\backup_github_repositories.ps1 -userName "user" -userSecret "password" -organisationName "organsiation"
 ```

-### Backup all git repositories of a user into another directory
+### Backup all git repositories of a user into a specific directory
 Execute the following to backup all git repositories of a GitHub user into the directory `C:\myBackupDirectory` and let the script prompt for the user secret.
 ```PowerShell
 .\backup_github_repositories.ps1 -userName "user" -backupDirectory "C:\myBackupDirectory"